prathamshrestha/WebDataExplorer/README.md

 ## Documentation

 **1. Introduction**
 The Web Scraper is a Python script designed to extract product information from the website currently only for Daraz.
 It utilizes web scraping techniques to gather data such as product names, categories, prices, ratings, and more.
 And it posts the scrapped data item to the API server, this api server is developed using Django framework.

+I used Selenium for web scraping tasks that require interacting with dynamic web pages, handling JavaScript, and mimicking user interactions like clicking buttons or scrolling.
+It provides a high level of control and flexibility.

+In this project, Django serves two primary purposes:

+Web Application: Django is used to create the web application that displays the scraped data.
+It handles routing, views, and templates, allowing you to present the scraped data in a user-friendly format.

+API Development: Django is also used to develop the API endpoints.
+APIs are crucial for communication between different components of the system, enabling the seamless transfer of data from the web scraping process to the web application.

+The scrapper and the visualization server communicate together through API requests.

 **2. Dependencies**